valdanchev/Open-Collaborations/README.md

 # Open-Collaborations

+Hello.
 Open Collaborations is a Mozilla Open Leaders Project

-Hello.
 You have probably noticed that in many online communities and open kitchens nowadays, individual contributions and exchanges are openly available.
-Yet, in science, one of the first activity that historically opened for public scrutiny in modern societies, the very process of doing research collaboratively is nowadays a relatively closed system.
+Yet, in science, one of the first activity that was historically opened for public scrutiny in modern societies, the very process of doing research collaboratively is nowadays a relatively closed system.

 Open Collaborations aims at bringing together people interested in using the potential of blockchain technology for fostering open distributed collaboration.